 Kai Ying Chieh

 Kai Ying values a thoughtful, well-reasoned, and client-focussed approach to the practice of law.
-Since joining the firm in 2018, Kai Ying has advised a diverse range of clients on matters including employment contracts, severance packages and restrictive covenants, workplace policies, workers’ compensation reviews, and human rights claims.
-Kai Ying has experience with workplace litigation and has been involved in proceedings before mediators and arbitrators, the Human Rights Tribunal, the Labour Relations Board, and the Supreme Court of British Columbia.
+Since joining the firm in 2018, Kai Ying has advised a diverse range of clients on matters including employment contracts, severance packages, restrictive covenants, workplace policies, workers’ compensation reviews, and human rights claims.
+Kai Ying has experience with workplace litigation and has been involved in proceedings before various administrative tribunals including the Human Rights Tribunal and the Labour Relations Board, as well as assisting with matters at all levels of Court in British Columbia.

 When she is not at the office, Kai Ying enjoys reading fiction and Canadian poetry, travelling, and hunting for antique and vintage treasures.

 - University of British Columbia, Peter A. Allard School of Law

 - Bachelor of Arts (Honours) in English Literature, Minor in Linguistics – 2014

 - Patrons of the UBC Law Review Award, 2018